 You should refer to "Proposal No. 1.
-Election of Directors" above in this proxy statement for information about our Chief Executive Officer, Jonathan Lewis, M.D., Ph.D. and our President, Chief Operating Officer and Chief Financial Officer, Richard Bagley.
+Election of Directors" above in this proxy statement for information about our Chief Executive Officer, Jonathan Lewis, M.D., Ph.D.
 Biographical information for our other executive officers, as of the date of this proxy statement, follows.

-Caesar J. Belbel Executive Vice President, Chief Legal Officer and Secretary

-Hagop Youssoufian, M.Sc., M.D.
-President of Research and Development and Chief Medical Officer Mr. Belbel has served as our Executive Vice President, Chief Legal Officer and Secretary since September 2011.
-From May 2003 to May 2011, he was Executive Vice President, Chief Legal Officer and Secretary of Clinical Data, Inc., a biopharmaceutical company that was acquired in April 2011 by Forest Laboratories, Inc. Mr. Belbel holds a B.A. from Columbia University and a J.D. from Boston College Law School.
-He is 52 years old.
+Caesar J. Belbel Executive Vice President, Chief Legal Officer and Secretary Mr. Belbel has served as our Executive Vice President, Chief Legal Officer and Secretary since September 2011.
+From May 2003 to May 2011, he was Executive Vice President, Chief Legal Officer and Secretary of Clinical Data, Inc., a biopharmaceutical company that was acquired in April 2011 by Forest Laboratories, Inc. Mr. Belbel holds a bachelor's degree from Columbia University and a juris doctor degree from Boston College Law School.
+He is 54 years old.